 Hamilton House and Guinness Group Homes

-Hamilton House is a group home for six people and the Guinness group home is for five, both located within the main centre of Dorincourt.
+The Dorincourt site also includes two group homes.
+Hamilton House is a group home for six people and the Guinness group home is for five.
 All rooms are en-suite and both homes are equipped with their own laundry, large kitchen and lounge.
 The residents take turns in helping to cook the meals, undertake cleaning tasks and do their own laundry as far as they are able.
 It gives them the opportunity to experience living in a home where all meals are planned, prepared and shared as a group, within a family atmosphere.
 Once again they can still take advantage of the full range of activities we offer at Dorincourt, but the emphasis is on group living and exploring whether this is a future option for them, without committing to anything more permanent.

 The variety of residential accommodation helps individuals with learning and physical disabilities to make more informed choices about their future living preferences when they leave us.
 For many, it is only by experiencing these life styles that they can fully comprehend what each choice actually means and feels like.
 We therefore see these experiences as essential to the transitional process.